cihansenyuz/task-tracker/README.md

 This will print a guide for the application.

 `$ ./app --help`

+## HOW TO TEST
+The project uses gTest to do unit testing.
+Test sources is under gTest folder.
+The folder includes compileNrun-test.sh script to compile and start testing.
+# Note: Test is only for Task component.
+This is subject to change, including other components.

+`$ ./compileNrun-test.sh`

 ## AUTHOR
 This project is developed by Cihan Şenyüz in the Dec of 2024.